waleaot/Word-Cloud/README.md

 # Word-Cloud
-Performing text analysis extracted from questionnaires
+Performing sentiments analysis on data extracted from questionnaires